openshift-scale/workloads/docs/nodevertical.md

 Number of retries for Ansible to poll if the workload job has completed.
 Poll attempts delay 10s between polls with some additional time taken for each polling action depending on the orchestration host setup.

 ### NODEVERTICAL_NODE_COUNT
 Default: `4`
 Number of nodes to apply the nodevertical label to.
-This isolates the nodevertical pods to achieve kubelet density.
+This isolates the NodeVertical Pods to achieve kubelet density.
 You will have to adjust the value here for clusters < 5 nodes.

 ### NODEVERTICAL_TEST_PREFIX
 Default: `nodevertical`